apache/paimon/docs/content/docs/how-to/querying-tables.md

 <tr>
 <td>default</td>
 <td colspan="2">
 The default scan mode.
 Determines actual scan mode according to other table properties.
-If "scan.timestamp-millis" is set the actual scan mode will be "from-timestamp".
+If "scan.timestamp-millis" is set the actual scan mode will be "from-timestamp", and if "scan.snapshot-id" is set the actual startup mode will be "from-snapshot".
 Otherwise the actual scan mode will be "latest-full".
 </td>
 </tr>
 <tr>